 In early 2017, the Company applied to renew mining extraction permits for 10 years.
-The Company has received approval of the mining permit from Yukon Socio-Economic Advisory Board ("YESAB"), however approval of a water permit from the Yukon Water Board is still pending a decision at this time.
+The Company has received approval of the mining permit from the Yukon Environmental and Socio-economic Assessment Board, however approval of a water permit from the Yukon Water Board is still pending a decision at this time.